DaniSchober/LabLiquidVision/segmentation_and_depth/README.md

     ├── data
     │   └── interim        <- 8 Transproteus folders and one LabPics folder.
     │
+    ├── example            <- Location for example pictures used in prediction.
+    │   └── results        <- Contains subfolders for the results of the prediction of images in example.
+    │
+    ├── logs               <- Stored training parameters.
+    │
     ├── models             <- Location where trained models are saved.
 Contains final model "segmentation_depth_model.torch" │
     ├── notebooks          <- Notebooks for testing of segmentation on a subset of self generated dataset, and plotting the loss.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── output             <- Results of model evaluation.
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │